 ChildFund International, USA (ChildFund), formerly known as Christian Children's Fund, Inc. was established in 1938 and has developed into an international, nonsectarian, not-for-profit child development organization.
 ChildFund assists children and family members in 23 countries worldwide.
-There are approximately 439,000 enrolled children in ChildFund's programs.
-Of these children, approximately 336,000 are sponsored children who are supported through monthly contributions.
+There are approximately 432,000 enrolled children in ChildFund's programs.
+Of these children, approximately 340,000 are sponsored children whose sponsors support programs in the child's community through monthly contributions.

-Most of the sponsorships - more than 212,000 - are supported by U.S. donors; the remainder are supported by in-country fundraising offices and international donors who sponsor children through autonomous organizations in Australia, Denmark, France, Germany, Ireland, Japan, Korea, New Zealand, Sweden, and Taiwan.
+Most of the sponsorships - approximately 220,000 - are supported by U.S. donors; the remainder are supported by in-country fundraising offices and international donors who sponsor children through autonomous organizations in Australia, Denmark, France, Germany, Japan, Korea, New Zealand, Sweden, and Taiwan.
 ChildFund is a member of ChildFund Alliance, a global network of 12 child development organizations.